Practical Course: Hands-on Deep Learning for Computer Vision and Biomedicine (10 ECTS)

 Please direct all questions regarding this practical course to golkov[at]in.tum.de

-Registration through the TUM Matching system was done on 3-8 February 2017.
+Registration through the TUM Matching system (temporarily offline as of 19 January) is done on 9-14 February 2018.
 Details can be found here.
-Sending us sufficient info about yourself until 12 February is crucial for matching success.
+Sending us an email with sufficient info about yourself until 16 February is crucial for matching success.
 Students who did not register or did not get matched can contact us directly.

 In this course, we will develop and implement deep learning algorithms for concrete applications in the field of computer vision and biomedicine.
 The main purpose of this course is to gain practical experience with deep learning, and to learn when, why and how to apply it to concrete, relevant problems.
 The topics will include: